-People with disabilities regularly participate in the legal system as jurors, witnesses, litigants, attorneys and judges.
+People with disabilities regularly participate in the legal system-as jurors, witnesses, litigants, attorneys and judges.
 They also seek legal representation for purposes such as buying a home, obtaining a divorce or drafting a will.
 However, physical or informational barriers can wrongly keep people with disabilities from taking part in the legal process or obtaining legal representation.

 Court Disability Coordinators (CDCs) have been designated in each Judicial Circuit to assist people with disabilities.
 As a CDC, you have access to a vast array of resources, people and agencies that can help you ensure that the judicial system is accessible to all.
-You can find a list of many of these resources near the end of this manual.